williamsca/williamsca/_posts/2019-08-13-DeservesWritten.md

 	\- Pliny the Elder

+Everyone decides what deserves to be read and what does not.

-At some point, nearly everyone decides what deserves to be read and what does not.
-Whether by Facebook post, votive offering, or yearbook quotation, public writing is almost inescabable.
+Or today, what deserves to be shared and what does not.
+Whether by Facebook post, votive offering, or yearbook quotation, these forms of public writing are distinguished in several ways.
+They are short and often formulaic.
+They are composed by unpaid amateurs.

+may be crafted carefully -- a friend of mine plans her Instagram captions up to six months in advance -- or thoughtlessly.

 ---